Over the phone, it’s hard to believe this woman was born after Y2K.

-We know this for sure because the other week, we got to chat with Shahidi in honor of her collaboration with Clean & Clear—a partnership that makes sense considering her longtime commitment to skincare.
+We know this for sure because we got to chat with Shahidi in honor of her collaboration with Clean & Clear—a partnership that makes sense considering her longtime commitment to skincare.
 The actress is half Iranian-American, half African-American, and she says both sides of the family have taught her the importance of skin health.
 “To focus on eating well and taking care of the skin that you’re in—that’s something that I’ve learned from my mother, my grandmothers, everybody in my family,” she says.

-1. Cardamom is the Persian secret to ageless skin.
+1. Cardamom is the Persian secret to ageless skin

 Yara Shahidi: “There is this focus on skincare and having a great base that I’ve learned from both sides of my family.
 That starts with eating well, and using cardamom to cleanse is part of it.